1stdibs/WrapModel/README.md

 1. [Finally](#finally)

-### <a name="description"></a>Description
+### <a name="rationale"></a>Rationale

-`WrapModel` is a data modeling class written in Swift whose main purpose is to provide structured access to data models received in the form of JSON.
+`WrapModel` provides structured access to data models received in the form of JSON.
 Models can be initialized with the JSON string (or Data) directly, or with a data Dictionary.
 There are a number of solutions out there that provide this sort of functionality, but `WrapModel` was created with several specific goals in mind:

 * Easy to declare in Swift
 * Easy to use with a similar usage model as direct properties